 “Pregnancy hormones change the blood supply to your gums, and when plaque is present it can cause pregnancy gingivitis – swollen red gums that bleed easily when brushing and may be tender,” it explains.

 MORE Pregnancy Health

 Expectant mums are urged to have a dental check-up before falling pregnant or early in the pregnancy to ensure their gums stay healthy throughout and to minimise the risk of pregnancy-induced gingivitis.

 Constipation isn’t fun at any time, let alone when you’re pregnant and already feeling pretty loaded up.
 Pregnancy causes an increase in progesterone, which relaxes the smooth muscles in the body, including the gut.
 What this means is that food passes through the system more slowly than usual and can result in constipation.

-One is Duphalac*, which is not absorbed into the body but draws water into the bowel to make the stool softer and easier to pass.
 Constipation does not need to ruin the pregnancy experience and by keeping the stools soft, women can potentially avoid developing other conditions like haemorrhoids.
+Speaking of which …